 Very little progress has been made on this goal because understanding these processes generally require in situ measurements to be made either nearby or inside PSRs.
 Since there have been no landed missions to such locations, there has been no progress.
-Future missions will need to sample a wide size range of PSRs in order to understand how transport, retention, and loss processes operate.
+Future missions will need to sample a wide range of sizes of PSRs in order to understand how transport, retention, and loss processes operate.
 Moderate progress has been made through models and measurements for the transport of lunar volatiles across the lunar surface (see Science Goal 8d).
-Because the PSRs may be a key volatile sink, the results from those studies provide indirect assistance towards understanding processes operating within PSRs.
+Since the PSRs are a key volatile sink, then the results from those studies provide indirect assistance towards understanding processes operating within PSRs.
 In addition, new data from PSRs at Mercury (e.g., Lawrence, 2017) provide generalized information regarding volatile processes within PSRs; however, applications of Mercury measurements to the Moon may be limited given the significant differences between the mercurian and lunar PSRs.

 Goal 4d.
-Understand the physical properties of the extremely cold and possibly volatile rich polar regolith.
+Understand the physical properties of the extremely cold (and possibly volatile rich) polar regolith.